DspreadOrg/DS50/README.md

 ## Overview

-This is a demo application for the DS50 payment terminal, built on the RDA 8910 chipset.
+This is a demo application for the DS50 payment terminal.
 The application provides a complete payment solution with support for:

 - Card payments (EMV chip and magnetic stripe)
 - QR code transactions (both static and dynamic)